ueberdosis/tiptap/docs/collaboration/guides/simple-collaboration-app.md

 <tiptap-demo name="Tutorials/1-2-tiptap"></tiptap-demo>

-Now your Note component has a fully functional Tiptap editor instance!
+Now your Note component has a fully functional editor instance!
 The user can now format their text (see https://tiptap.dev/guide/menus on how to add a menu bar, in our example, you can make text bold using cmd+b).
 But what about collaboration?

 ## Adding Yjs